 In a variety of contexts epochs are provided with astronomical data.
 Until 1976 these were commonly based on the Besselian year (see Section 4.3), with standard epochs B1900.0 and B1950.0.
 After 1976 the transition was made to Julian epochs based on the Julian year of 365.25 days, with the standard epoch J2000.0.
 They are tied to time scales ET and TDB, respectively.

-B1950.0 corresponds to JD 2433282.423(ET); more epochs are provided by Seidelmann (1992) and they are scaled by the variable length of the Besselian year (see Section 4.3).

-The Julian epochs are easier to calculate, as long as one keeps leap days in mind:
+Table 1 provides conversion values for some Besselian and Julian epochs.
+See also Seidelmann (1992, Table 15.3).
+Note that the Besselian epochs are scaled by the variable length of the Besselian year (see Section 4.3 and its cautionary note, which also applies to this context).
+The Julian epochs are easier to calculate, as long as one keeps track of leap days.